-Hampden-Sydney College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Hampden-Sydney College.
+Hampden-Sydney College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate degrees.
+Questions about the accreditation of Hampden-Sydney College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-This Academic Catalogue was prepared on the basis of the best information available at the time of publication (July 2019).
+This Academic Catalogue was prepared on the basis of the best information available at the time of publication (July 2021).
 Hampden-Sydney College, by or through its various departments, may unilaterally amend, supplement, or revoke any of the provisions, statements, policies, curricula, procedures, fees or dates set forth in this Catalogue at any time without prior notice.
 Such changes are within the College's sole discretion and may be based on student interest, teaching capacity, fluctuations in financial resources and/or a variety of other educational and financial factors.
 Therefore, the inclusion of a course, offering or other program in this Catalogue is not a promise that such course, offering or other program will be available to those students wishing to participate.
 Statements in this Catalogue do not constitute an actual or implied contract between the College and any of its students.

-TABLE OF CONTENTSACADEMIC CATALOGUE 2019-2020
+TABLE OF CONTENTS ACADEMIC CATALOGUE 2021-2022

 Academic Calendar 3

-History of H-SC .
-4
+History of H-SC

-Academic Program 7
+Academic Program7

-Course Offerings 39
+Course Offerings41

-Biology 41
+Biology 43

-Chemistry 47
+Chemistry 49

-Classics 51
+Classics 53

-Core Cultures 55
+Core Cultures57

-Economics and Business 56
+Economics and Business 58

-English 61
+English63

-Fine Arts 69
+Fine Arts 71

 Government and Foreign Affairs.
-76
+78

-History 82
+History84

-Honors 89
+Honors 92

-Interdisciplinary Studies 90
+Interdisciplinary Studies

 Mathematics and Computer

-Science 92
+Science

-Modern Languages96
+Modern Languages 100

-Philosophy 104
+Philosophy 108

-Physics and Astronomy 107
+Physics and Astronomy 111

-Psychology 111
+Psychology 115

-Religion 115
+Religion 120

-Rhetoric 120
+Rhetoric 125

-Admissions 123
+Admission 127

-Expenses & Financial Aid 129
+Expenses & Financial Aid 131

-Presidents and Trustees 136
+Presidents and Trustees 139

-Faculty 138
+Faculty 142

 Administrative and Support Staff.
-150
+154

-Matters of Record 155
+Matters of Record 159

-ndex 173
+ndex 176